ejson03/Medical-Chatbot/README.md

 # Description

 There is a wave of emotional unstabiltiy among people who are on a downward spiral in life or are going through hard times.
-We have developed a chat companion to make the user feel better and to tack analysis of users behaviour.
+We have developed a chat companion to make the user feel better and to track analysis of users behaviour.

 ### Chatbot replying with a joke